colinmeinke/wilderness-core/README.md

 ### Timeline

-Before a *Shape* can start playback, it needs to be queued on a *Timeline*.
+Before a *Shape* can start animating, it needs to be queued on a *Timeline*.
 A *Timeline* is created with the timeline function.
 A *Timeline* can be composed of many *Shapes*.
 By default *Shapes* will be queued consecutively.